Course Catalog: Community Service & Social Justice Department

 Community Service Requirements

-- Grade Level - Independent, supervised study
+- Grade Level - Independent study, supervised and supported by CCSJ staff;

-- Length - Minimum 100 Service Hours
+- Length - Minimum 100 Service Hours and Core Project reflections;

 The Community Service and Social Justice Project is integral to our Catholic and Ignatian mission, challenging students to serve as Jesus did.
 The “Graduate at Graduation” invites students to take their education beyond the school building and into the larger community and world.
 Through community service, engagement and reflection, students are challenged to grow intellectually, physically, socially, and religiously.
 This project requires a commitment to direct service of the most marginalized in our society.

-The Community Service and Social Justice Project requires each student to complete at least 100 hours of service to the community.
+The Community Service and Social Justice Project requires each student to complete at least 100 total hours of service to the community.
 At least 40 of these hours must be in the Core Project, with the remainder as Support Hours.
 Students are encouraged to participate in a variety of service activities.
 Assistance and support is given to students by the staff of the Office of Community Service and Social Justice.

 Support Hours: Most volunteer experiences may be credited to a student’s Support Hours as long they are completed with and through a nonprofit, nonpartisan agency and the appropriate documentation is provided in a timely manner.
-Service activities that are alwaysconsidered Support (not Core) include:
+Service activities that are always considered Support (not Core) include:

 - Activities at a student’s elementary school, such as coaching or tutoring;